bwohlberg/sporco/README.rst

     pip install sporco

-The development version from `GitHub <https://github.com/bwohlberg/sporco>`_ can be installed by doing
+The `development version <https://github.com/bwohlberg/sporco>`_ on GitHub can be installed by doing

 ::